Trademarks are useful tools which allow brands to protect their distinctive names and logos.

-Building materials in trademark class 19 include: bitumen products, asbestos products, agglomerated cork, beams, girders, binding agents for brick and stone, bricks, building timber and lumber, building stone, cement slabs and other select cement products, chimney related components, concrete, drainpipes, ducts for ventilation and air conditioning, floor tiles, foundry molds, and more.
+Some common examples of materials include asbestos products, agglomerated cork, wooden beams, girders, binding agents for brick and stone, bricks, building timber and lumber, building stone, cement slabs and other select cement products, chimney related components, concrete, drainpipes, ducts for ventilation and air conditioning, floor tiles, foundry molds, and more.

-A number of non-metallic rigid pipes for building fall in this class.
-Some examples include branching pipes, drain pipes, gutter pipes, and penstock pipes.
+- Pipes – A number of non-metallic rigid pipes for building fall in this class as well.
+Some examples include drainage pipes, gutter pipes, and penstock pipes.